muntasirhsn/muntasirhsn.github.io/index.md

 ---

 ### NLP/Generative AI: Deploying LLMs on Amazon Sagemaker endpoints and creating AI Agents powered by Gradio
-Deploying LLMs requires a huge amount of GPU resources and using on-premises infrastructure may not always seem a feasible solution.
+Deploying LLMs requires a huge amount of GPU resources and using on-premises infrastructure may not always seem feasible.
 Here, I deployed a Mistral-7B-Instruct model from the Hugging Face hub to an Amazon Sagemaker endpoint with GPU instances.
 After the deployment, I used Gradio to develop the user-friendly chatbot interface.

 ![image](https://github.com/muntasirhsn/muntasirhsn.github.io/assets/29087240/1044e48d-4bc5-4793-b794-4b461603369c) Figure: A Chatbot developed with Amazon Sagemaker endpoint for Mistral-7B-Instruct model and Gradio